 General Education III (GE3)

 By introducing students to different fields of study and different methods of determining knowledge, General Education III provides a foundation for the liberal education that New Paltz offers.
 "GE III" is designed to encourage a global perspective as well as an understanding of the traditions and complexities of a democratic society.
-The program emphasizes four areas of knowledge that characterize a broadly educated person, and it encompasses the State University of New York's system-wide general education requirements.
+The program encompasses the SUNY-wide general education requirements in place until fall 2023.
 A defining feature of GE III is its attention to developing students' capacities to think critically while providing the breadth and depth of knowledge that will allow them to become active citizens and productive members of society.

 New Paltz GE III Requirements